Frequently Asked Questions (FAQs)

 What happens next?

 The feedback from the second round of consultation is being reviewed and considered as the application is prepared for submission to Angus Council.
 In support of the submitted application, a Pre-Application Consultation Report will be prepared which will outline all of the consultation and engagement activity undertaken by RES, the feedback received from the community and stakeholders, and how RES has responded to and considered the feedback in its submitted application.
-An indicative timeline is shown below.
+We hope to submit a planning application to Angus Council by the end of the year or early in 2025.

 1 This is calculated by taking the predicted annual electricity generation of the site (using an average capacity factor of 11.2%) and dividing this by the annual average electricity figures from DESNZ (Department for Energy Security and Net Zero, formerly BEIS) showing that the annual GB average domestic household consumption is 3,239 kWh (January 24).